 Inanobe continues to create new value for cultural facilities with his free-spirited, unconventional thinking.
 He says that the driving force behind these challenges is his family.

 Inanobe hopes to increase the number of people who will be involved in concept design of cultural facilities in the future.
-He says he wants to share the specialized know-how he has cultivated with many people, rather than keeping it to himself.
+He says he doesn't want to keep the specialized know-how he has cultivated to himself, but rather wants to share it with many people.

 Inanobe: "When I talk to people, there are actually a lot of people who are interested.
 I want to let those people know that cultural facilities are a very interesting genre and recruit more people to join in.